craterdog/go-package-framework/README.md

 The general development process—in a nutshell—is as follows:
  1. Install the
     [go-package-tools](https://github.com/craterdog/go-package-tools) module.
- 1. Run the `bin/generate` program to generate a `Model.go` template file in your package directory.
+ 1. Run the `bin/generate` program to generate a `Package.go` class model template file in your package directory.
- 1. Fill in the `Model.go` template with the abstract types and interfaces for the classes that your package will provide.
+ 1. Fill in the `Package.go` class model template with the abstract types and interfaces for the classes that your package will provide.
- 1. Run the `bin/generate` program again to generate a concrete class file for each of the corresponding abstract classes defined in your `Model.go` file.
+ 1. Run the `bin/generate` program again to generate a concrete class file for each of the corresponding abstract classes defined in your `Package.go` file.
  1. Insert the method implementations for the class methods and instance methods associated with each concrete class.